Incoming Freshmen Frequently Asked Questions

 Each year rumors circulate that students can't be in band and participate in certain activities.
 These rumors NEVER come from the band.
 While we can't speak for any other coach or activity sponsor, the band directors make EVERY effort to include all students who are interested.

-While there may be some activities whose schedules are more difficult to schedule around than others, the directors will NEVER say that students can't participate in band if they participate in other activities.
+While there may be some activities whose schedules are more difficult to schedule around than others, the directors will almost never say that students can't participate in band if they participate in other activities.

 What class do I sign up for?